phillvancejr/carp-very-simple-example-wasm/readme.md

 # Carp Very Simple Example Wasm
-It is trivial to compile simple Carp programs like Hello world to Wasm, but here I compile a small SDL2 example
+It is trivial to compile simple Carp programs like Hello world to Wasm, but here I compile a small SDL2 example with emscripten

 ![alt "carp on webassembly"](demo/demo.gif)

+* main.c - Carp compiler c output with the changes necessary to get it to compile on Desktop
+* carp_wasm.c - This file has the changes that make it work with emscripten
+* sdl_example.carp - This is the copy and pasted code from the Very Simple Example on Carp's front page
+* webassembly - This folder contains all the webassembly already compiled if you just want to test it

-## Necessary Changes to get The Sample Workign
+## Necessary Changes to get The Sample Working

 First, to get the SDL examples to compile, you need to replace some bad function names.
 Search and replace `Pointer_prn__SDL_window`</br>